twilio-professional-services/flex-project-template/docs/docs/building/template-utilities/logging.md

 The abstract Destination class in `utils/logger/destination.ts` has a constructor method that is expecting to receive some configuration, such as the minimum log level that this destination is interested in, and whether or not to honor global meta data, or to even add meta data specific only to this destination.

 When you instantiate your custom destination class as part of your logger hook in your feature, you will need to provide it with this configuration in its constructor.
-Here is an example from the `console-log-integration` feature.

 ```ts
 import Console from '../../destination/Console';